Sangavi-22/UpdatedShoppingManagementSystem/README.md

   10. View their profile details

-  11.Update their profile if needed
+  11. Update their profile if needed

-  11. Remove a customer account

 Customer: